 On our second day we were greeted with 19 cms of fresh snow – not epic but not half bad either.
 The visibility improved over the previous day with the odd peek a boo view to the mountain valley below.
 Despite the fact it was a Saturday we never waited in a lift line for more than seven minutes – and most of the time it was a short one to two minute wait.
 After lunch we both said – where is everybody??
 And even late in the afternoon we were skiing slopes with fresh powder – in particular the Currie Bowl.
 It boasted the best snow of the day with just the right texture to it.
 And we quite literally had the entire hill to ourselves.

-On our last day we were treated to 29 AWESOME centimetres of fresh, powdery snow.
+On our last day of skiing we were treated to 29 AWESOME centimetres of fresh, powdery snow.

 In fact after our first run an older gentleman said to me – that’s one big smile you have.
 How could I not.
 It’s a rare event for me to ski snow like this.
 We spent the morning looking for the un-tracked stuff and at times it was mid-calf deep.
 I can only imagine what skiing would be like if you had a pair of powder skis on.
 My skies are old – so old people feel the need to comment.
 But I got down the mountain – even gracefully at times.